International Wellbeing Expert Chelsea Pottenger's new book The Mindful High Performer

 How does being on your phone before bed affect your sleep?

-In an experiment over a week, accredited mindfulness and meditation coach Chelsea Pottenger used her phone while in bed, then tracked her sleep.
+In one of our workshops with Chelsea Pottenger, participants heard how the accredited mindfulness and meditation coach deliberately went on her phone while in bed, then tracked her sleep.

 Quality not quantity affected

-The founder and Managing Director of EQ Minds fell asleep easily and slept her usual 7.5 hours, but only 50 minutes were spent in deep sleep.
+After switching her phone off, the founder and Managing Director of EQ Minds fell asleep easily and slept her usual 7.5 hours.
+However, only 50 minutes were spent in deep sleep.
 The quality of her sleep was impacted.
-“All week I was waking up tired and exhausted,” the international wellness speaker told the fourth and final session of our Month of Mindfulness.
+“All week I was waking up tired and exhausted,” shared the international wellness speaker.

 Lack of sleep affects cognition